openfoodfacts/hunger-games/README.md

 Fetch categories and labels taxonomy from OpenFoodFacts static files, and generate JSON files used by the `Autocomplete` fields.

+## How to define a dashboard

+Go to `src/pages/logosValidator/dashboardDefinition.ts`.
+You have two objects to edit:
+- `LOGOS` which contains the logos available in dashboards.
+Add the logos you need by providing at least `tag`, `label`, and `logo` properties.
+- `DASHBOARD` which for a dashboard associates an array of logos.

 ## How you can help

 For developers, you can have a look at [good first issues](https://github.com/openfoodfacts/hunger-games/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22good+first+issue%22) or ask on [slack](https://slack.openfoodfacts.org/) in hunger-games channel.